virteal/Inox/README.md

 HeLlo
 ```

 Note: adding aliases to an existing dialect is not safe, better use your own style, your own dialect.
-If it is nice enought other may copy it, that the best compliment they can make to you.
+If it is nice enought other may copy it, copying is the best compliment they can make to you.

 The same is true for reusable verbs, it's better to encapsultate them in some _module_.
 If they are good names, they may eventually end up in the _standard library_.